-Try this healthier version of gujiya this Holi.
-These gujiya are simple, delicious, and easy to make and better than the deep fried version.
+Air Fryer Gujiya: Try this healthier no fry gujiya recipe this Holi.
+Easy to make, delicious, and better than the deep-fried version.

 As a kid, I remember my mom used to make so many sweets and savory goods to celebrate Holi.
 Ghevar, gujiya, gulab jamun, kachori, dani, namkeen, and the list goes on.